FullStack-HY/FullStack-Hy.github.io/src/content/10/en/part10d.md

 }
 ```

+The format of the result object and the arguments are based on the [Relay's GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm), which has become a quite common pagination specification and has been widely adopted for example in the [GitHub's GraphQL API](https://docs.github.com/en/graphql).
 In the result object, we have the <em>edges</em> array containing items with <em>node</em> and <em>cursor</em> attributes.
 As we know, the <em>node</em> contains the repository itself.
 The <em>cursor</em> on the other is a Base64 encoded representation of the node.
-It contains the repository's id and date of repository's creation as a timestamp.
+In this case, it contains the repository's id and date of repository's creation as a timestamp.
 This is the information we need to point to the item when they are ordered by the creation time of the repository.
 The <em>pageInfo</em> contains information such as the cursor of the first and the last item in the array.

 Let's say that we want to get the next set of items <i>after</i> the last item of the current set, which is the "zeit/swr" repository.
 We can set the <em>after</em> argument of the query as the value of the <em>endCursor</em> like this: